 Welcome to Parchment High School, where we strive to create a safe and supportive educational community where our students can thrive academically, socially, and personally.

-Have a great week!
+Have a great week and see at conferences!

 The Parchment High School Varsity Girls Basketball Team, in honor of three former Parchment basketball icons, will be raising awareness and money for the American Heart Association, the National Brain Tumor Society, and the Children s Leukemia Foundation of Michigan (CLF) at the 3rd Annual Compete for a Cure basketball game vs. Brandywine High School.

 The game is on Friday, February 19, 2016.
 Make a minimum $12 donation to this event and receive a COMPETE FOR A CURE short sleeve t-shirt.

 All orders are due to the PHS Athletic Department by Tuesday, February 16th at 12:00 p.m.Click the link below for details.